bigfito/datadog-gcp-integration/README.md

 For enbaling the Datadog-GCP integration you must execute the following scripts:

 1) dd-gcp-integration-setup-1.sh: This script will enable all GCP APIs that are required for the Datadog-GCP integration to work on each one of your GCP projects.
 2) dd-gcp-integration-setup-2.sh: This script will walk you through the setup process of the Datadog-GCP integration by creating a series of resources than will be needed.
-(This script requires you update the PARAMETERS section at the top of the script with the proper values you are willing to use for your configurations).
+(This script requires you to update the PARAMETERS section at the top of the script with the proper values you are willing to use for your configurations).

-The central idea is creating a new dedicated GCP project (03-OBSERVABILITY/PRJ-DD-INTEGRATION-01) to host all related resources that will be needed for the Datadog-GCP integration to work properly.
+The main idea is creating a new dedicated GCP project (03-OBSERVABILITY/PRJ-DD-INTEGRATION-01) to host all related resources that will be needed for the Datadog-GCP integration to work properly.
+If you have a resource architecture based in "Shared VPC", it is not necessary to create your observability project based on that, again, the main purpose is to reduce complexity.
+At the end, the resources created in the GCP datadog integration project will be monitoring the whole structure of projects in your organization.
 A recommended hierarchy of resources in GCP is shown below:

 ![bigfito-cloud-resources](https://github.com/user-attachments/assets/36e8df9e-e44e-4ab9-ba6c-2e08a0ed051b)

 # Part II.
 Enabling the LOG collection for the Datadog-GCP Integration

-By default the Datadog-GCP integration DOES NOT configure your GCP environment to forward LOGS to Datadog.
+By default the Datadog-GCP integration DOES NOT configure your GCP environment to forward LOGS to the Datadog intake service.
 This is something you will have to do on your own.
 But no worries, you can still get assistance by executing our last bash shell script.
 For enbaling the Datadog-GCP log forwarding to the Datadog intake service you must execute the following script:

 1) dd-gcp-integration-setup-3.sh: Executing this script assumes you have already executed the 2 previous ones from the PART I of this series.
-This script will create a ROUTER LOG SINK in your Cloud Logging service and routing all logs to a Cloud Pub/Sub subscription that will be read by a Dataflow job and then all logs will be forwarded to the intake Datadog service.
-Take some time to customize this script by updating the proper values to in the PARAMETERS section at the top of the script.
+This script will create a ROUTER LOG SINK in your Google Cloud Logging service and route all logs (you should consider applying a log filter to reduce the amount of logs) to a Google Cloud Pub/Sub subscription that will be read by a Dataflow data job and then all of the logs will be forwarded to the intake Datadog service.
+Take some time to customize this script by updating the proper values in the PARAMETERS section at the top of the script.

 ![image](https://github.com/user-attachments/assets/9c8e849d-8e05-4bbf-8a0f-41493359f6bd)

+# BONUS.
+I you are also considering to work with the Datadog's Cloud Cost Management (CCM) module.
+There is an additional directory with scripts to facilitate that integration too.

-If you feel my scripts were helpful to you, I will appreciate you STAR my repository, PINT it to your profile, save it in your browser's bookmarks and also tell your friends and colleagues about it.
+If you feel my scripts were helpful to you, I will appreciate you STAR my repository, PIN it to your profile, save it in your browser's bookmarks and also tell your friends and colleagues about it.
 Spread the word!.
 I am open to suggestions as well, so in case you come up with a good idea to improve my scripts, feel free to drop me a message.
 Enjoy my repo!.